microsoft/typespec/docs/tutorial.md

 #### Built-in request shapes

-Since status codes are so common for REST APIs, ADL comes with some built-in types for common status codes so you don't need to declare status codes so frequently.
+Since status codes are so common for REST APIs, Cadl comes with some built-in types for common status codes so you don't need to declare status codes so frequently.
 Lets update our sample one last time to use these built-in response types:

 ```
 @resource("/pets")